rubyu/wok/readme.markdown

 ### Quoting

 The implimentation of `wok.csv` is compatible with Python's **loose** csv module.
-Quoting-mode, quote-char and escape-char can be set.
+Quoting-mode, quote-char and escape-char can be set to Reader and Writer.

 ```scala
 // Setting Quote(mode=Min, quote='"') to Reader